This post may contain affiliate links. Read my full disclosure policy.

 - Basmati Rice

-Raita Recipe- an Indian yogurt sauce with cucumber, mint and cilantro.
-Cooling and refreshing, serve this with spicy Indian dishes to cool the palate.
+An authentic recipe for Raita- a creamy Indian yogurt sauce with cucumber, mint and cilantro.
+Cooling and refreshing, serve this with spicy Indian dishes to help cool the palate.

-- ¾ cup whole milk plain yogurt ( or sub coconut yogurt)
+- 3/4 cup plain yogurt (whole milk is best, or sub vegan coconut yogurt)

-- ½ cup finely diced or grated cucumber (removed seeds first)
+- 1/2 cup cucumber, finely diced or grated

 - 1 tablespoon finely chopped red onion (optional, sub chives or green onion)